Residence in Denmark for Union citizens and EEA nationals

 If you have a right of residence in Denmark under the EU rules and need to move abroad

-If you reside abroad for a long period, your right of residence in Denmark under the EU rules may lapse.
-However, you can apply to the Regional State Administration for an exemption to avoid that your right of residence in Denmark under the EU rules will lapse.
-You must apply before you move abroad.
+If you reside abroad for a long period, your right of residence in Denmark under the EU rules may terminate.
+Please contact The State Administration for guidance.

 Union citizens/EEA nationals must prove their nationality

 A Union citizen/an EEA national must be able to identify him/herself and prove his/her nationality if the Danish police so request at a check of that person.
 Union citizens/EEA nationals who want to travel to Denmark must therefore bring their passport or ID card.

 Residence exceeding three months

 If a Union citizen/an EEA national wishes to stay in Denmark for more than three months and s/he is not a national of a Nordic country as well, s/he must apply to The State Administration for a registration certificate under the EU rules.
 The application must be submitted within three months after the entry into Denmark.
 Job seekers are not to submit an application for as long as they are seeking employment.

 A Union citizen/an EEA national is eligible for a registration certificate, if s/he:

 - is self-employed